 - "The 1.6-liter I-4 is peppy and spunky and is a hoot to use around town.
 Sadly, equipped with the automatic transmission and start/stop system like this example, the fun ends there.
 The transmission is hesitant to downshift and loves to shift up to sixth gear as quickly as it can to save fuel." -- Automobile Magazine (2012)

 Handling and Braking

-Though test drivers are quick to note that the Soul’s handling isn’t as agile as competitors like the smaller Chevrolet Sonic and Ford Fiesta, they think that overall, the Soul’s steering is accurate.
+Though test drivers are quick to note that the 2013 Soul’s handling isn’t as agile as that of competitors like the smaller Chevrolet Sonic and Ford Fiesta, they think that overall, the Soul’s steering is accurate.
 Several reviewers also mention that a tight turning radius makes the Soul easy to park and maneuver on city streets.
 Their praise continues to the brakes, which they say are smooth and confidence-inspiring.
 While many assessments of the Soul’s handling and braking capabilities are positive, one test driver is disappointed with the Soul’s suspension, which is not smooth over rough pavement.

 - "Soul is reasonably nimble, but there is some noticeable body lean in turns.
 Accurate steering provides good road feel, and the brakes are smooth and strong.
 Soul's small size and reasonably tight turning radius make for good close-quarters maneuverability." -- Consumer Guide

 - "In terms of handling, the Soul doesn't offer the sort of zippy agility found in the Chevy Sonic or Ford Fiesta, but the Kia isn't a soft snooze-mobile like the Nissan Cube either.
 The steering has a reassuring weightiness to its effort level at highway speeds, while the response proves crisp and linear on a twisting road." -- Edmunds